Electronic Commerce Directive 2000

 The Electronic Commerce Directive (2000/31/EC) in EU law sets up an Internal Market framework for online services.
 Its aim is to remove obstacles to cross-border online services in the EU internal market and provide legal certainty for businesses and consumers.
 It establishes harmonized rules on issues such as the transparency and information requirements for online service providers; commercial communications; and electronic contracts and limitations of liability of intermediary service providers.
 Finally, the Directive encourages the drawing up of voluntary codes of conduct and includes articles to enhance cooperation between Member States.

-There is wide-ranging discussion within EU institutions about how to revise this directive in anticipation of the Digital Services Act 2022.
+There was wide-ranging discussion within EU institutions about how to revise this directive which finally happened with the adoption of the Digital Services Act 2022.

 Historical background and aim of the Directive

 In the 1990s, when the general public started using the internet on a larger scale, the European Commission decided to set up a framework to remove obstacles to cross-border online services in the Internal Market.
 At that time, legal boundaries to cross-border online services were still largely prevalent, which resulted in a lack of legal certainty for online services.
 In order to address this issue, as well as promote electronic commerce in the EU and enhance competitiveness of European service providers, the e-Commerce Directive was adopted in 2000.
 The e-Commerce Directive aimed to achieve this objective by offering a flexible, technology-neutral and balanced legal framework.